micro/micro/api/README.md

 # micro api

 The **micro api** is an API gateway for microservices.
 Use the API gateway [pattern](http://microservices.io/patterns/apigateway.html) to provide a single entry point for your services.
-The micro api serves HTTP and dynamically routes to the appropriate backend service.
+The micro api serves HTTP and dynamically routes to the appropriate backend using service discovery.

 <p align="center">
   <img src="https://github.com/micro/docs/blob/master/images/api.png" />
 </p>

-## How it works
+## Overview

-The micro api builds on [go-micro](https://github.com/micro/go-micro), leveraging it for service discovery, load balancing, encoding and
-RPC based communication.
+The micro api is a HTTP api.
 Requests to the API are served over HTTP and internally routed via RPC.
+It builds on [go-micro](https://github.com/micro/go-micro), leveraging it for service discovery, load balancing, encoding and RPC based communication.

-Because the micro api uses go-micro internally, this also makes it pluggable, so feel free to switch out consul service discovery for the kubernetes api or RPC for gRPC.
+Because the micro api uses go-micro internally, this also makes it pluggable.
+See [go-plugins](https://github.com/micro/go-plugins) for support for gRPC, kubernetes, etcd, nats, rabbitmq and more.

 ## API